01mf02/computers-spaceflight/src/Source5.md

 44. Avizienis et al, "Automatic Maintenance of Aerospace.
 Computers," p.
 10.
 45. Avizienis, An Experimental Self-Repairing Computer, p.
 E31.
 46. Avizienis, An Experimental Self-Repairing Computer. p.
 E32.
-47. A. Avizienis, "The STAR Computer: A Self-Testing-and-Repairing Computer for spacecraft Guidance, Control, and Automatic Maintenance," in The Application of Digital Computers to Guidance and Control, AGARD, London, June 2, 1970, p.17.1
+47. A. Avizienis, "The STAR Computer: A Self-Testing-and-Repairing Computer for spacecraft Guidance, Control, and Automatic Maintenance," in The Application of Digital Computers to Guidance and Control, AGARD, London, June 2, 1970, p.
+17.1.
 48. Avizienis, An Experimental Self-Repairing Computer, p.
 E3 1.
 49. Avizienis et al., "Automatic Maintenance of Aerospace Computers," p.
 3; Avizienis, "Design Methods for Fault-Tolerant Navigation Computers," p.
 7.
 50. Avizienis et al., "The STAR (Self-Testing and Repairing) Computer: An Investigationof the Theory and Practice of Fault-Tolerant Computer Design," IEEE Trans.
 Comput., C (1971), p.
 1316.